KBTMPL/TraceBoard/README.md

 Simple dashboard for setting up and viewing traces

 - Bash for backend
-- Most likely lightweight python web framework for frontend
+- CherryPy python3 web framework for frontend

 Dependencies: